-3. EOUITY AND DIVIDENDS
+3. EQUITY AND DIVIDENDS

 Petrolia shall have an equity capital at a level appropriate to the Company's objective, strategy and risk profile.
 The Board of Directors' principal policy as regards to the payment of dividends is to maximize returns on equity primarily in terms of increase in the share price.
-Dividend payments will depend on Petrolia's earnings, financial situation and cash flow, were the possibilities for further value creation through investments are taken into account.
+Dividend payments will depend on Petrolia's earnings, financial situation and cash flow, were the possibilities for further value creation through investments are taken into account

-The Company's key targets for 2012 were to refinance the Company's debt and to improve the balance sheet, restructure Petrolia Services and to grow Petrolia Norway AS.
+The Company's key targets for 2013 were to improve the Company's financial position, grow the rental equipment business and to develop Petrolia Norway AS.
 Dividends to shareholders are consequently not prioritized short term.
-Dividends are in the bond loan agreement restricted to max 30% of the Group's profit after taxes, refer to note 9.

-Authorizations granted to the Board of Directors to increase Petrolia's share capital or to purchase own shares shall as a general rule be restricted to defined purposes.
+Authorizations granted to the Board of Directors to increase Petrolia's share capital or to purchase own shares shall, as a general rule be restricted to defined purposes.
 At each Annual General Meeting, the shareholders shall have the opportunity to evaluate and consider the authorizations granted by the board.
 Thus, the authorizations should be limited in time to no later than the date of the next Annual General Meeting.
 All authorizations not in compliance with these guidelines should be accounted for in the Annual Report.

-As of 31 December 2012, the Company had equity of USD 90.6 million, representing an equity ratio of 40 per cent.
+As of 31 December 2013, the Company had equity of USD 102.5 million, representing an equity ratio of 53 per cent.